 The impacts of drought on Amazon forest carbon sink capacity are permeated by uncertainties.
 The underexplored impacts on functional diversity (richness, divergence and evennes) and how it modulates carbon sink may be a missing piece in this puzzle, since it directly affects ecosystem functioning, although the mechanisms for this connection are still under debate.
 Here we investigate how a 50% homogeneous reduction in rainfall can affect carbon stocks and functional diversity in the Amazon forest.
 For this, we used two modelling approaches in which functional diversity is or is not predefined and hard coded: one model version uses a plant functional type approach (PFTA; fixed values for functional traits in 3 tropical PFTs) and the other version uses a varying trait-based approach (TBA; semi-random combination of functional trait values creating 3000 plant life strategies).
-Six functional traits were considered as either fixed or variant: carbon allocation and residence time on leaves, aboveground woody tissues (ABGW) and fine roots.
+Six functional traits were considered as fixed/variant: carbon allocation and residence time on leaves, aboveground woody tissues (ABGW) and fine roots.
 The imposed drought caused a widespread loss of total carbon storage in a similar magnitude in both approaches: ~60%.
 However the TBA presented an increase in fine roots investment (~10%), whereas the PFTA reduced carbon in all plant compartments.
 The changes on functional diversity were considerably different in magnitude and direction between TBA and PFTA: TBA(PFTA) showed for leaf allocation +15.15%(+0.47%) in richness; +276.54%(-74.71%) in evenness and -26.01%(+0.15%) in divergence for fine roots allocation.
 These impacts was a consequence of the observed functional reorganization thanks to the decrease on functional dominance observed mainly on TBA, what allowed previously rare trait values to increase its density and to a consequent change on functional composition

+[DISCUSSION/CONCLUSION]